 Diaphragm Pumps are one of the most popular pumps available on the market.
 Here at TS Pumps, we supply a range of Diaphragm Pumps from one of the leading manufacturers around the world, Tapflo.
-They are renowned for their innovative Pump technology and use of fewer parts than many others on the market.
-Read our Diaphragm Pump guide for an overview of the range we supply and answer some frequently asked questions.

 A Diaphragm Pump is a Positive Displacement Pump that transfers fluid via diaphragms working together to push the liquid through the system within the pump.

 The Diaphragm Pumps that we supply are driven by compressed air, also referred to as Air Operated Double Diaphragm Pumps or AODDs.

 Compressed air drives the diaphragms within the pump casing to simultaneously work to positively displace the product.
 The diaphragms then work together to trap fluid.
 As the air drives the diaphragms, this then pushes the trapped fluid into the discharge pipe, transferring the fluid out of the pump.